mattbierner/js-hashtrie-benchmark/README.md

 a [bug in the library](https://github.com/hughfdjackson/persistent-hash-trie/issues/24).

 #### Immutable
-Immutable performs between Mori and HAMT for most basic operations. `count` is also a constant time operation.
+Immutable performs well for most basic operations. `count` is also a constant time operation.
 Transient mutation is one of the libraries strong points.

-Unlike Mori which uses [ClojureScript][ClojureScript] and the HAMT libraries which are written in [Khepri][khepri], Immutable is written in regular Javascript.
-Like Mori, Immutable is also a general purpose collection library.
-Its API is richer and will be familiar to  OO programmers.
+Like Mori, Immutable is also a general purpose collection library with many other APIs and features not offered by the smaller libraries.

 ```